 The Community & Economic Development Office is the lead agency responsible for overseeing the development of the Action Plan and for administering the CDBG and HOME programs.
-The Citizen Participation Plan, as amended, was followed for the development of this Plan.
-Public hearings were held in September 2019 and May 2020.
-The hearings were published in a local paper.
+The Citizen Participation Plan was followed for the development of this Plan.
+A Public hearing was held on April 26th, 2021 at a City Council meeting.
+The hearing was published in a local paper.
 Organizations were consulted, including the Continuum of Care.